Introduction

 - Sustainable by the Spirit.
 The Spirit of God sustains the work; it’s the Spirit’s activity, not by might nor by power but by His Spirit.

 - Sustainability is essential because we’re aiming for rewards of gold, silver and precious stones that will be tested by fire.
 Works that are sustainable are produced by the Spirit.
-Works done by the flesh, or wood, hay and stubble are unsustainable church work; their foundations are built on man, not gold, silver and precious stones.
+Works done by the flesh, or wood, hay and stubble are unsustainable church work; their foundations are built on man, not gold, silver and precious

 - We don’t want burnt-out churches and burnt-out leaders because they weren’t burning the oil of God.
-A lot of work fails because they aren’t sustainable.
-We are to be a sweet smelling aroma to the Lord, a reasonable spiritual sacrifice, not making smoke offerings by our tires burning rubber – high effort for no progress but by hearts on fire.
+A lot of work fails because they aren’t We are to be a sweet smelling aroma to the Lord, a reasonable spiritual sacrifice, not making smoke offerings by our tires burning rubber – high effort for no progress but by hearts on fire.

 - We have to slow down to the speed of the Spirit and not to the ability of our own competence and knowledge to do God’s work for Him.